ludovicroland/tagPageAsTermsOfUse-wordpress/README.md

-#Tag Page As Terms Of Use Name
+#Tag Page As Terms Of Use

 Contributors: ludovicroland
 Tags: terms of use